1. What is PayTabs?

 2. What is the merchant pay-out schedule?

-Merchants will get paid in about 2 business days (subject to terms & conditions).
-However, PayTabs might hold the amount for a short period depending on a variety of factors, including but not limited to a proprietary set of rules, chargeback rates, transaction behavior, and other supplemental data about your business.
+Merchants will get paid in about 8 business days (subject to terms & conditions).
+However, PayTabs might hold the amount for a longer period depending on a variety of factors, including but not limited to a proprietary set of rules, chargeback rates, transaction behavior, and other supplemental data about your business.

 3. What is a Wire Transfer Fee?

-Wire Transfer Fee is the amount paid by the Merchant for Inter-bank transfer of the Sales proceeds from PayTabs bank account to the Merchant’s Bank account (if it is not the same bank).
+Wire Transfer Fee is the amount paid by the Merchant for Inter-bank transfer of the Sales proceeds from PayTabs bank account to the Merchant’s Bank account.

 1. What is fulfillment duration?